as228gn/Stuff_Lending_System/README.md

 ## System test
 See the [TestReport](testreport.md).

-## Handing In
-Adhere to the instructions according to the assigment.

 ## Usage
 The day of creation is chosed in App.java.
 Before you start the application you set the desired day in Day.